nmurilo/favenets/README.md

 # favenets
-A little program to catch devices searching for "favorite/preferred" wifi networks
+A small program to catch devices searching for "favorite/preferred" wifi networks